Each graduating student is required to submit an E-Portfolio. The E-Portfolio should include all the following items:

 Each sample artifact or evidence should be prefaced with an evaluative statement.
 An evaluative statement is a brief statement of the motivation for and circumstances under which the item was produced.
-Students can indicate in the evaluative statement what the item represents in terms of learning outcome proficiency, personal and professional growth, its relationship to a professional knowledge base, or its meaning as to why it was included in the e-portfolio.
+Students can indicate in the evaluative statement what the item represents in terms of learning outcome proficiency, personal and professional growth, its relationship to a professional knowledge base, or its meaning as to why it was included in the E-Portfolio.
 About 5-6 sentences are needed for each evaluative statement.
 Please use this fillable pdf to add and submit your evaluative statements.